Babbel vs Duolingo: Here's The Truth About These Apps

 • Practice speaking and build fluency through private classes, group sessions, and peer learning pods

-• Stay motivated and accountable as part of a supportive community of fellow French learners
+• Stay motivated and accountable as part of a supportive community of fellow French language learners

-• Fit language learning into your busy schedule with flexible, bite-sized lessons and personalized feedback
+• Fit language learning into your busy schedule with flexible, bite-sized comprehensive lessons and personalized feedback